-Detention facility (Kokura branch detention house) Office building (Sasebo ministry of justice office complex) Initiatives on Facilities conditions at all times Facility maintenance The total number of facilities under the jurisdiction of the Ministry of Justice is 786 (as of April 1, 2023) and the total area of all buildings is larger than that of other ministries and agencies.
-The Division works to reconstruct and preserve the facilities, as well as to introduce wooden structures and wooden interior decorations to ensure that these facilities can be used in a sound condition.
+How We Manage Our Facilities The total number of facilities under the jurisdiction of the Ministry of Justice is 771 (as of April 1, 2024) and the total area of all buildings is larger than that of other ministries and agencies.
+The Division is working on reconstruction, long life renovation, repairing and preservation of the facilities, as well as introducing wooden structures and wooden interior decorations to ensure that these facilities can be used in a sound condition.
 Introduction of wooden structure and wooden interior decoration In line with the enforcement of the "Act for Promotion of the Use of Wood in Buildings, etc. to contribute the Realization of a Decarbonized Society" on October 1, 2021, the Ministry of Justice also formulated the "Plan for Promotion of the Use of Wood in Public Buildings" in the same year and has promoted the introduction of wooden structures and wooden interior decoration in the facilities (excluding some detention facilities) developed by the Ministry.

-Official residence of Konan juvenile school (Introduction of the wooden structure (CLT structure))
+Official residence of Matsuyama prison (Introduction of the wooden structure)

-Administration building entrance of Kumamoto prison (Introduction of the wooden interior decoration(ceiling)) In the event of reconstruction, the Division Facility integration tries to integrate the facilities of several agencies into one facility.
+Administration building entrance of Matsue Ministry of Justice office complex (Introduction of the wooden interior decoration) Facility integration In the event of reconstruction, the Division tries to integrate the facilities of several agencies into one facility.
 By reducing the number of buildings and promoting the joint use of common spaces and facilities, the Division can save on the costs for facility management and maintenance.
-The International Justice Center has been developed for facility integration by relocating the facilities under the jurisdiction of the Ministry of Justice from many places across Japan and bringing them together on the government-owned land located in Akishima City, Tokyo (the Akishima District of the former site of Tachikawa Air Base), in an area of approx. 126,000 m.
+The International Justice Center has been developed for facility integration by relocating the facilities under the jurisdiction of the Ministry of Justice from many places across Japan and bringing them together on the government-owned land located in Akishima City, Tokyo (the Akishima District of the former site of Tachikawa Air Base), in an area of approx. 126,000m.
 As a result, a new community of facilities of the Ministry of Justice was created.
+Consideration to the local environment In the International Justice Center, a greenway is provided on the west side of the premises so that the center blends with the scenery of the Musashino District surrounded by greenery and Showa Kinen Park.
+In the process of making this design, workshops were held to hear the opinions of local residents.